2024-2025 YMCA Center for Youth Voice Community Advisory Board

 Mason Fong, South Washington County Schools

-Mary Heath, Fredrickson & Byron*
+Mary Heath*, Fredrikson & Byron

 Dave Hutchinson, GOK Law Firm

-Pat Murphy, MN House of Representatives
+Pat Murphy, Minnesota House of Representatives

-Gloria Myre, St. Thomas School of Law
+Gloria Myre, University of St. Thomas School of Law

 Stephanie Pinkalla*, The Nature Conservancy

-Emi Ren, Mounds View Schools (student)
+Emi Ren, Mounds View Public Schools (student)

 Emily Richardson, City of Bloomington